tung/ruggrogue/book/rendering.md

 The screen chunks are filled with map chunk data by figuring out which map chunk the top-left screen chunk should be showing, and populating the other screen chunks from there.
 This is the task of the `ChunkedMapGrid::screen_top_left_map_chunk` function.
-It takes the tile position of the camera on the map, and subtracts half a screen's width and height worth in tiles from it; whatever map chunk it lands in is assigned to be shown in the top-left screen chunk.
+It takes the tile position of the camera on the map, and subtracts half a screen's width- and height-worth of tiles from it; whatever map chunk it lands in is assigned to be shown in the top-left screen chunk.

 Each screen chunk is accompanied by a `dirty` flag.
 When map chunks are assigned to a screen chunk, the new map chunk value is compared against the existing value remembered by the screen chunk.